NadiaSaeed/MedTSS/README.md

 # MedTSS
 MedTSS employs a sequence of components to process a journal article, with each component gradually contributing to information extraction for the summarizer to use.
-Figure 1 presents a high-level overview of the MedTSS module and its ability to address the challenges associated with PTMs generating abstractive summaries without additional training.
 The MedTSS accepts a plain scientific journal article with its keywords and MeSH terms in either TXT or XML document.
 The current open-source release consists of the following steps that process the source text for effective information extraction.

 • Pre-processor and sentences selector